rabius-sunny/radde-hanafiyyat-blog/src/pages/docs/getting-started/index.md

 ---
 title: Ta'dil of Imam
+excerpt: >-
-excerpt: 'In this Section, You will find some '
+  In this Section, You will find some riwayah about ta'dil of Imam with their proper
 seo:
   type: stackbit_page_meta
   template: stackbit_page_meta